gaelj/BlazorCodeMirror6/README.md

 Interop from JS to .Net is in `CodeMirror6/DotNetHelper.cs`

-The blazor component is in `CodeMirror6.razor`
+The blazor component is in `CodeMirror6Wrapper.razor`

+The example component is in `Examples.Common/Example.razor`

 > The Node project is automatically built with the .Net project